BYU-ODH/general-conference-footnotes-db/README.md

 This repo contains the data used for a research project that analyzes the footnotes of LDS General Conference addresses.
 (A link to the published journal article will be here when it's published.)

 "Conference Footnotes (April 2022).tsv" is a tab-delimited file which can be downloaded and opened in Google Sheets, Excel, or another spreadsheet app.
+This file only contains the footnotes until April 2022's conference.
 Each row contains a record for one footnote.
 The description of the columns are as follows:

 **id**: A unique number starting at 1 so that the chronological order of the footnotes can be easily maintained.